chibitrader/CvGen/README.md

 ## Contribution

-Any kinds of contributions are welcomed!
+Any kinds of contributions are welcomed.
-If you want to design more CV templates, you can see the existing templates in "CVTemplates" folder, create a folder in it and create an HTML file named "index.html", and use variables place-holders in your template.

 ## License